slatedb/slatedb/docs/0001-manifest.md

 * `manifest_id`: The manifest ID that this snapshot is using as its `DbState`.
 * `snapshot_expire_time_s`: The UTC Unix epoch seconds that the snapshot expires at.

-**TODO: Do we want to have the `id` be a UUID/ULID/KSUID (or just a string) so we can make the ID globally unique across all time, not just currently open snapshots?**

 Each client will use a different `id` for each snapshot it creates.
 Similarly, no two clients will share the same `id` for any snapshot.
 Clients that wish to share the same view of a database will each define different snapshots with the same `manifest_id`.

 Clients set the `snapshot_expire_time_s` when the snapshot is created.
 Clients may update their snapshot's `snapshot_expire_time_s` at their discretion by writing a new manifest with the updated value.